bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 	};
 ```

-In addition, the system property "java.security.auth.login.config" should not already be set or, if it is, it should target the file `conf/login.conf`.
-In oreder to do that, you can edit the file `<BUNDLE_HOME>/server/bin/setenv.sh (.bat)` and set the SECURITY_OPT variable as follows:
+In addition, the system property `java.security.auth.login.config` should not already be set or, if it is, it should target the file `conf/login.conf`.
+In order to do that, you can edit the file `<BUNDLE_HOME>/server/bin/setenv.sh (.bat)` and set the SECURITY_OPT variable as follows:
 `SECURITY_OPTS="-Djava.security.auth.login.config=${CATALINA_HOME}/conf/login.conf"`

 3. (Wildfly) In the following folder `<BUNDLE_HOME>/setup/wildfly-templates`,